silviot/edx-platform-wiki/Opaque-Keys.md

 An `AssetKey` supports static assets.
 Typically these are uploaded by course authors through Studio.

 The classes `SlashSeparatedCourseKey` and `Location` both have the `toDeprecatedString` method.
-This method enables users to get the CourseKey in the old-style "course id" format.
+This method enables users to get the CourseKey in the old-style "org/course/run" format.

 ### Key Relationships